Less Than 50% of Democrats Now Support Israel Despite Terror Threats – Jews Leaving Party?

 BOOK REVIEW CRISES and COMPASSION – From Russia to the Golden Gate

-Crises and Compassion: From Russia to the Golden Gate (Footprints Series)
+Berkeley Economics Professor’s Rags To Riches Story, From Russia to the Golden Gate

 Can’t Put It Down